GabeScott/standard-works-vault/General Conference/1987 October - “They’re Not Really Happy”.md

 # “They’re Not Really Happy”

-*By By Bishop Glenn L. Pace - Second Counselor in the Presiding Bishopric*
+By Bishop Glenn L. Pace - *Second Counselor in the Presiding Bishopric*

 *Given in the October session of the 1987 General Conference*